olnor18/paginator/README.md

 - `?component_ctx: ComponentContext`: The context of the paginator's components.
   - This is only available if or when a component is interacted with.
 - `index: int`: The current index of the paginator.
-  - This is the index of the current page.
+- `prev_index: int`: The previous index of the paginator.
 - `top: int`: The index of the top page.
 - `?message: Message`: The message that the paginator is using.
 - `_msg: dict[str, ?Snowflake | int]`: A dict with the `message_id` and `channel_id` of the message.